Board-Certified Urologist

 Who should consider screening at this age:

-- Men of African or Caribbean descent — who have approximately double the risk of prostate cancer compared to white men, and are more likely to be diagnosed with aggressive disease at younger ages [7]
+• Men of African or Caribbean descent — who have approximately double the risk of prostate cancer compared with white men, and are more likely to be diagnosed with aggressive disease at younger ages [7]

 What to do: A baseline PSA test is reasonable.
 If PSA is below 1.0 ng/mL at age 40–44, the risk of developing clinically significant prostate cancer in the next 10–15 years is very low — repeat testing can be deferred to age 50.
 If PSA is above 1.0 ng/mL, consider testing every 2 years going forward [5].